badgineer/MP2-ESC/README.md

   * or wire on some [ random cheap stuff ](https://www.aliexpress.com/item/1005001599313771.html) ghetto style

 ### **5V DCDC**
-* tons of options in "TO220 Replacement" format - like [ this random example ](https://www.aliexpress.com/item/1005004807082011.html)
+* Tons of options in "TO220 Replacement" format - like [ this random example ](https://www.aliexpress.com/item/1005004807082011.html)
 * VXO7805-500 (CUI)
 * VX7805-500
 * 7805SR-C (Murata)